George Anna Elliott -- Orangeburg

-ORANGEBURG -- Mrs. George Anna Elliott, 94, of 145 Delaware Drive, Orangeburg, passed away Tuesday, Nov.
-23, 2021, at the Regional Medical Center in Orangeburg.
+ORANGEBURG -- The graveside service for Mrs. George Anna Elliott, 94, of 145 Delaware Drive, Orangeburg, will be held at noon Tuesday, Nov.
+30, 2021, at Miracle Faith Temple United Church of God Cemetery, 1771 Branchdale Highway, Vance.

 Friends may visit at the residence.
 Visitors are required to wear a mask and follow all other COVID-19 guidelines.